 Budget appropriately: Just like you wouldn't throw $5 at Google and say "here's 5 dollars to get me a click so I can try the program and see if the click converts to a customer", you shouldn't expect to buy one lead and close that first lead right away.
 Time and volume are the key and you should go in full well understanding (and expecting) that not all leads will convert to close deals (or this would be an affiliate model which typically costs 10-15% commission on the value of the contract into perpetuity).
 Instead if you want to test viability of Google PPC for your business you set aside let's say $1,000-$2,000 budget to test a few campaigns and setup conversion tracking knowing that some clicks will convert to lead capture, and of those some will convert to demos and some will convert to customers.
 If you don't set aside a reasonable budget to run a few campaigns and get some click volume, Google PPC on a click by click basis you'll never get to enough scale to find out if this is a lucrative channel for you.
 Similarly with HTR, we recommend (1) make sure your reputation is strong per #1 above and (2) make sure you have setup a strategy and reasonable expectations for leads along with a reasonable budget to get some volume

-TIP #3: Follow Best Practices
+TIP #3: Review the Best Practices

 This tip is absolutely critical.
 You may be the marketer accepting leads and you may understand the types of leads but to be successful you need to make sure any members of your team who are following up with leads understand what the types of leads are and how to followup to optimize your response rates and conversion.
+We highly recommend that each member of your team that is engaging with leads has skimmed HTR's Lead Optimization Guide which can be found in the help center article: Tips to Improve Your Lead Response and Success Rates.

-Step 1: Accept any direct leads ASAP since they are requesting info specifically about your products/services (these will trickle in here and there until you have a better reputation on the site)
+Accept any direct leads ASAP since they are requesting info specifically about your products/services (these will trickle in here and there until you have a better reputation on the site)

-Step 3: Make sure you understand the types of leads and followup best practices before you devise a lead gen strategy and reasonable budget to get some volume to properly assess the program similar to how you might if you were assessing Google PPC as a paid acquisition strategy/channel
+Make sure you understand the types of leads and followup best practices before you devise a lead gen strategy and reasonable budget to get some volume to properly assess the program similar to how you might if you were assessing Google PPC as a paid acquisition strategy/channel